Welcome to the phpList Manual!

 phpList is used for sending email newsletters, announcements and notifications.
 It is designed to send a single message (a campaign), by email to large numbers of recipients (subscribers).

-You organise your subscribers into lists and you can import email addresses from your email account, online shop, blog or database.
+You organize your subscribers into lists and you can import email addresses from your email account, online shop, blog or database.
 You can also import attribute data, for example, subscriber name, city or shoe size.

 Once a campaign has been sent, phpList will show statistics about it.
 This will include opens/views (who read the campaign), clicks (who clicked which link in the campaign) and bounces (which addresses were incorrect and delivery failed).
 Bounced mails and unsubscribes are automatically removed from the system, which will benefit future delivery of campaigns.